Impact

 Risk and Exploitability

 The CVSS score is 5.9, indicating a moderate risk assessment.
-EPSS is not available, so the likelihood of exploitation cannot be quantified.
+EPSS score is < 1%, showing a very low likelihood of exploitation.
 The flaw is not listed in CISA’s KEV catalog.
 The attack would likely occur when an attacker supplies a specially crafted image file to a service that invokes the vulnerable allocation path, potentially causing the application to crash.

 OpenCVE Enrichment